2020 Miami Hurricanes baseball team

-The 2020 Miami Hurricanes baseball team represents the University of Miami during the 2020 NCAA Division I baseball season.
-The Hurricanes play their home games at Alex Rodriguez Park at Mark Light Field as a member of the Atlantic Coast Conference.
-They are led by head coach Gino DiMare, in his second year as head coach.
+The 2020 Miami Hurricanes baseball team represented the University of Miami during the 2020 NCAA Division I baseball season.
+The Hurricanes played their home games at Alex Rodriguez Park at Mark Light Field as a member of the Atlantic Coast Conference.
+They were led by head coach Gino DiMare, in his second year as head coach.

 Previous season

 The Hurricanes finished the 2019 season with a 41–20 record, compiling an 18–12 mark in the ACC to finish second in the Coastal Division.
-After a 1–1 finish in the ACC Tournament, the Canes earned an at-large bid to the NCAA Tournament.
+After a 1–1 finish in the ACC Tournament, the Canes earned an at-large bid to the NCAA tournament.
 They reached the Final of the Starkville Regional, and as a result earned a ranking of 19 in the final D1Baseball poll.